Teton Pass

 the Astorians had done.
 They found South Pass.

-This route which can really not a mountain pass
+This route which can really not a mountain pass in

-around the mountains.
-From a historical
+the mountains.
+From a historical perspective it

-easy east west movement of goods and people
+movement of goods and people possible.

 Exploration by Military and